algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/user-manual/UserManual-Admin.md

 ### Prerequisites

-- A smartphone
+- A smartphone.
-- Internet access (mobile data or Wi-Fi)
+- Internet access (mobile data or Wi-Fi).
-- QR code access from an Intermarché store
+- QR code access from an Intermarché store.
-- Updated browser
+- Updated browser.

 ### Objectives

-- Help users use the solution
+- Help users use the solution.
-- Explain core features
+- Explain core features.
-- Provide troubleshooting support for common issues
+- Provide troubleshooting support for common issues.

 ## Starting Guide